| |

 Note that the position of i

-, and/or the particles
+and j, and/or the particles

 themselves, might be identical.
 Therefore this function object must handle